 - 1/2 teaspoon salt

-- 3/4 to 1 cup milk, or enough to make a pourable batter
+- 3/4 cup milk (or more, as needed to make a pourable batter)

 Tips and Variations

 - Buttermilk Pancakes - Add 1/4 teaspoon of baking soda to the dry ingredients and replace the milk with buttermilk.

 - Blueberry Pancakes - Add 1/2 cup of fresh blueberries or well-drained thawed frozen blueberries.